sleeprite/rudis/docs/src/docs/advance/persistence.md

 # Persistence

-How Redis writes data to disk.
+How Rudis writes data to disk.

 Persistence refers to the writing of data to durable storage, such as a solid-state disk (SSD).
-Redis provides a range of persistence options.
+Rudis provides a range of persistence options.

 ## RDB

-By default Redis saves snapshots of the dataset on disk, in a binary file called dump.rdb.
-You can configure Redis to have it save the dataset every N seconds if there are at least M changes in the dataset.
+By default Rudis saves snapshots of the dataset on disk, in a binary file called dump.rdb.
+You can configure Rudis to have it save the dataset every N seconds if there are at least M changes in the dataset.

-For example, this configuration will make Redis automatically dump the dataset to disk every 60 seconds:
+For example, this configuration will make Rudis automatically dump the dataset to disk every 60 seconds:

 ```
 save=60